mark-watson/Java-AI-Book/manuscript/semantic_web.md

 -   DESCRIBE – returns a new RDF graph containing matched resources

-## Using Sesame
+## Using Jena

-Sesame is a complete Java library for developing RDF/RDFS applications and we will use it in this chapter.
-Currently Sesame’s support for OWL (see Section [section:owl]) is limited.
-Other Java libraries I have used that more fully support OWL are Jena, OWLAPI, and the Protege library.
+Apache Jena is a complete Java library for developing RDF/RDFS applications and we will use it in this chapter.
+Other available libraries that we don't use here are RDF4J (used to be Sesame), OWLAPI, AllegroGraph, and the Protege library.

 Figure [fig:SPARQL-util-UML] shows a UML diagram for the wrapper classes and interface that I wrote for Sesame to make it easier for you